New Mexican cuisine: Chile

 New Mexico chile is the defining ingredient of New Mexican food.
 Chile is New Mexico's largest agricultural crop.
 Within New Mexico, green chile is also popular in non-New Mexican cuisines including Mexican-style food and American food like cheeseburgers, french fries, bagels, and pizza.

 The New Mexico official State Question is "Red or green?"
 This refers to the choice of red or green chile with an entrée.
 "Christmas," a relatively new tradition originating in the 1980s, is a request for both (one side covered with green, the other with red).
-New Mexico red and green chile have such a rich and distinctive flavor that traditional preparations require few additional flavoring ingredients.
+New Mexico red and green chile have a rich and distinctive flavor that causes traditional preparations to require few additional flavoring ingredients.
 The essence of New Mexico chile preparation is its simplicity.

 The New Mexico green chile is a variety of the chile pepper, Capsicum annuum, and was developed as a recognizable strain in New Mexico by the late nineteenth century.
 It is available today in several distinct and selectively-cultivated strains called cultivars.

 The chile pepper is grown in the state's very high altitude (4,000–8,000 ft) and dry, hot climate.
 Much like grapes for wine, these growing conditions contribute, along with genetics, to giving New Mexico green chile its distinctive deep green color, texture, and flavor.

 The climate of New Mexico tends to increase the capsaicin levels in the chile pod compared to pods grown in other regions.
 This results in the possibility of hotter varieties.
 New Mexico green chiles can range from mild to extremely hot.